Unity-Technologies/2d-extras/README.md

 - **Random**: This Brush helps to place random Tiles onto a Tilemap.
 Use this as an example to create brushes which store specific data per brush and to make brushes which randomize behaviour.
 - **Prefab**: This Brush instances and places a randomly selected Prefabs onto the targeted location and parents the instanced object to the paint target.
 Use this as an example to quickly place an assorted type of GameObjects onto structured locations.
 - **GameObject**: This Brush instances, places and manipulates GameObjects onto the scene.
 Use this as an example to create brushes which targets objects other than tiles for manipulation.
+- **TintBrush**: Brush to edit Tilemap per-cell tint colors.
+- **TintBrushSmooth**: Advanced tint brush for interpolated tint color per-cell.
+Requires the use of custom shader (see TintedTilemap.shader)

 ##### Tiles